 - Helped to complete flatworm surveys at other local nature preserves

 Research topics and projects vary year by year.
-Click here for current CISE opportunities at the Gorge.
+Our application period is generally February – March for the summer program.
+Click here for details and a link to the application.